-÷ Stretch wrap In an exceptional case and in agreement between both parties, your wrapping could cover the full fork opening.
+• In an exceptional case and in agreement between both parties, your wrapping could cover the full fork opening.
 In this case, it must be able to be pierced by the forks of the forklift and you need the agreement of the distributor as this is subject to testing.
-This is not a recommended practice.
-The wrap must be cohesive to the pallet.
-Wrapping knots around the pallet blocks are prohibited.
+This is not a recommended practice. • The wrap must be cohesive to the pallet.
+Stretch wrap Wrapping knots around the pallet blocks are prohibited.
 Wrapping residue from previous use must be removed.
-Slip sheets Please find below the requirements that apply when you use slip sheets, of any type.
-Consult your distributor when you can't comply to them.
-Material Flat cardboard and corrugated paper with a minimum weight of 120 g/m2 are accepted when these are inflexible and rigid enough to be manipulated by the mechanical device and in accordance with the palletizing pattern.
-Friction coated slip sheets are allowed when they don't stick to the case.
-Non-transparent polypropylene plastic is accepted They must be flat They must be flat They must be large enough to cover the layer as much and as little as possible and can't be bigger than the pallet.
-It is preferred that they don't have holes.
+Please find below the requirements that apply when you use slip sheets, of any type.
+Consult your distributor when you can't comply to them. - Flat cardboard and corrugated paper with a minimum weight of 120 g/m2 are accepted when these are inflexible and rigid enough to be manipulated by the mechanical device and in accordance with the palletizing pattern. - Friction coated slip sheets are allowed when they don't stick to the case. - Non-transparent polypropylene plastic is accepted · They must be flat • They must be in one piece • They must be large enough to cover the layer as much and as little as possible and can't be bigger than the pallet. • It is preferred that they don't have holes.
 If there are holes, they should be limited in number and as small as possible.
-For example, holes to allow the passage of the pins used to stabilize boxes that are palletized in columns.
-In any case, the holes may not interfere with the functioning of the depalletizer.
-There can only be one slip sheet per layer Within the same pallet, slip sheets must be identical They may not be folded It is not allowed to glue slip sheet to the cases They can be printed (e.g. marketing, branding), under the condition that they are present on each layer(4).
-It is acceptable to have a top slip sheets require specific handling(5) and should not be used when not needed.
-If slip sheet are used, the material should be of such quality that it cannot be deformed during the suction process.
-In any case, the thicker the sheet, the less chance of errors and blocking of the automated system. .
-Hoods The use of hoods should be avoided, as it requires a manual intervention (5) .
-This practice is only accepted to solve integrity issues or to protect the product when necessary.
+For example, holes to allow the passage of the pins Slip sheets used to stabilize boxes that are palletized in columns.
+In any case, the holes may not interfere with the functioning of the depalletizer. • There can only be one slip sheet per layer • Within the same pallet, slip sheets must be identical • They may not be folded • It is not allowed to glue slip sheet to the cases • They can be printed (e.g. marketing, branding), under the condition that they are present on each layer(4). • It is acceptable to have a top slip sheet but only when it is needed to guarantee the quality of the product.
+Top slip sheets require specific handling(5) and should not be used when not needed. • If slip sheet are used, the material should be of such quality that it cannot be deformed during the suction process.
+In any case, the thicker the sheet, the less chance of errors and blocking of the automated system.
+The use of hoods should be avoided, as it requires a manual intervention(5).
+This practice Hoods is only accepted to solve integrity issues or to protect the product when necessary.